Click here to view our video explaining how HELP's Brain Power Program can change your life!

 A condition characterized by difficulty with social interactions, unusual or repetitive behaviors, a narrow range of interests, awkward or clumsy movements and trouble with some aspects of communication, such as understanding sarcasm or body language.
 In 2013, doctors changed the way they diagnose this disorder.
 It is one of several conditions now included under the category of autism spectrum disorder.

-assistive technology
+Assistive technology

 Any device or software that makes it easier to complete everyday tasks.
 For example, an app that lets you dictate a message into your phone instead of having to type the words can be considered assistive technology.

-attention-deficit disorder
+Attention-deficit disorder

 A condition that is also called ADHD, Predominantly Inattentive Type.
 Often referred to as ADD.

-attention-deficit hyperactivity disorder
+Attention-deficit hyperactivity disorder

 A condition characterized by symptoms that include inattention, hyperactivity, and impulsivity.
 But not all of these need to be present for a child to be diagnosed with this.
 Often referred to as ADHD.

-auditory processing disorder
+Auditory processing disorder

 A condition in which a child has trouble accurately processing and interpreting information he hears.
 Often referred to as APD, this condition makes it difficult to recognize subtle differences in the way words sound.
 Kids with APD may have trouble filtering out background noise or listening to and following multi-step directions.
 Also called central auditory processing disorder.

-autism spectrum disorder
+Autism spectrum disorder

 A brain-based developmental disorder characterized by significant difficulty with social interactions and communication.
 Often referred to as autism or ASD, it includes symptoms such as poor eye contact, repetitive body movements, and difficulty adapting to social situations and responding to sensory input such as certain tastes or textures.

-behavior intervention plan
+Behavior intervention plan

 A plan that includes positive strategies, program modifications and supplementary aids and supports that address a student’s disruptive behaviors.
 Often referred to as BIP.

-bilingual education
+Bilingual education

 A program in which two languages are used to provide content matter instruction.